The Invisible War

 They Had Never Been Heard.
 Until Now.

 These students had never been asked to speak to a global audience about their dreams, their ideas, and their future.
-Watch The World's Mayor Experience podcast recorded on the ground at COTECC in Bafut.
+Watch The World's Mayor Experience recorded on the ground at COTECC in Bafut.

 The Visionaries

-Wisdom the World Needs to Hear
+Wisdom the World Needs to Hear.

 This work is not about saving Africa.
 It is about honoring local leadership, indigenous knowledge, youth potential, and community-owned infrastructure.